DODOEX/docs/docs/contractUseGuide.md

 ) external returns (uint256 receiveQuote);
 ```

-Sell exactly `amount` of base token.
-The transaction will revert if 将会收到的 quote token 少于`minReceiveQuote`. 如果`data`不为空，则触发 flash swap。
+This function sells an exact amount of base token.
+The transaction will be reverted, if the to-be-received quote token is smaller than minReceiveQuote.
+If data is not null，flash swap will be triggered.

 The return value `receiveQuote` is the exactly amount you will receive.

-DODO also provides view version for these two functions.
-View functions could be executed without send transactions and help users estimate the trade price before spend gas.
+DODO also provides a view version for these two functions.
+View functions could be executed without sending transactions and it helps users estimate the trade price before spending gas.

 ```javascript
 function querySellBaseToken(